DaveEdge1/prestoServer/README.md

 * container tag (lipd_webapps:holocene_da)
 * path to params file to use in container ('/root/presto/userRecons/' + uniqueID  + '/configsTranslated.yml')
 * path to working config file ('/root/presto/prestoForm/holocene_da/config_default.yml')
-*paths to standardized configs and lookup.json are standardized by recon handle
+* paths to standardized configs and lookup.json are standardized by recon handle

+Produce visualizations:
+* await removal of docker container
+* launch shell script which runs 3 sequential python scripts

+Send email to user:
+* await creation of viz products
+* send email with links to access products

+### downloadServer
+Access processed data, visualizations, and logs
+* download all files (zipped)
+* view vizualiations on the web
+* browse files created and download individually